vladi443/wordle-bot/README.md

 Windows

-1. Navigate to the folder where the compiled Primes file is located.
+1. Navigate to the folder where the compiled Dictionary file is located.
 2. Once in the targeted folder, open CMD and type ```<preferred-name>.exe``` or double click the ```<preferred-name>.exe``` file from file explorer.
-3. Primes will start either in the CMD window where the command was typed, or will open a new CMD window if opened through file explorer.
+3. Dictionary will start either in the CMD window where the command was typed, or will open a new CMD window if opened through file explorer.
-4. Follow the instructions displayed upon starting Primes to use it successfully.
+4. Dictionary will then begin loading data from the text files and prepare to start.
+If an error occurs while loading the data from the text files Dictionary will display an error message and exit the process.
+If this occurs go back to ```step 4-6``` from the installation instructions.
+5. Once started, Dictionary will ask you wheter you want to boot the program in debug mode.
+Debug mode allows you to input a word that will be traced throughout the program's algorithm, allowing you to easily troubleshoot or identify problems you might encounter.
+Input Y/n to either boot in debug or normal mode.

 Linux / MacOS